amunategui/amunategui.github.io/_posts/2015-01-14-yelp-cross-country-trip.md

 }
 ```
 <BR><BR>
 Finally, ``MakeAMove`` is the central relay that communicates with the other functions.
 It will get the next coordinates via ``GetPossibleCoordinates``, figure out if it should try up or down first depending on where it is in relation to the end point's latitude, and call on the Yelp API.
 If it finds a florist, it will report back the pertinent information such as the florist's name, state, and coordinates.
+If it can't find one, it will report so by returning ``NULL``.

 ```r